To enable you to develop advanced expertise in public policy and political analysis, as well as sophisticated research skills.

 A core of modules designed to provide a solid foundation of knowledge and understanding

-Specialisation in areas of politics and public policy of particular interest to you at Welsh, national, EU and/or international levels
+Specialization in areas of politics and public policy of particular interest to you at Welsh, national, EU and/or international levels

 Learning by means of small group sessions designed to assist you to analyse and evaluate ideas and information from guided reading and integrate what is valuable about these into your model of the world.
 Student presentations develop communications skills.
 Questions, discussion and debate hone logical skills and enable deeper insight into the subject matter.
 Group problem solving helps to develop collaborative skills